bryan-emerson/memory/readme.md

 # Description
-This project is the product of combining the skills we have learned in the first trimester of our software engineering bootcamp.
-In addition to that an emphasis was placed on self reliance as well as using available reputable documentation for learning new skills.
-I have created a simple game of memory.
+This project is a simple game of memory.
 Click on cards to find matches!
+The project was built with a focus on functional programming as opposed to object oriented programming.
+Vanilla Javascript & CSS were used along with DOM manipulation to create interactive gameplay with the HTML elements.

 # Gameplay looks like this!